erdogannharun/ipssolidarity/README.md

 # ABOUT
-The working environment of the ipss project team's web team
+The working environment of the ipss project team's software team